Uber vs. Lyft: Pros and Cons of Each Rideshare Service

 Good To Know

 For both drivers and customers, safety tends to be a top concern with ridesharing.
 In late 2019, Uber reported that nearly 6,000 incidents of sexual assault had been reported by both drivers and riders in the U.S. throughout 2017 and 2018.
-Lyft has not yet disclosed assault data.
+Lyft disclosed 4,000 total from 2017 to 2019 in a report released in October 2021.
+How those figures compare to sexual assault during taxi rides is unknown, as major cities don’t collect that data, according to The Atlantic.

 Uber vs. Lyft: The Bottom Line